The U.S. Hits 1 Million Coronavirus Cases, One-Third Of All The World's Cases

 Asked about the study Tuesday, Trump claimed without evidence, "We will increase it; we will increase it by much more than that in the future."

-Dr. Anthony Fauci, director of the National Institute for Allergy and Infectious Diseases, said on CNN that the and the coronavirus task force is hoping that "everyone who needs a test" might be able to get one by the end of May or early June.
+Dr. Anthony Fauci, director of the National Institute for Allergy and Infectious Diseases, said on CNN that the coronavirus task force is hoping that "everyone who needs a test" might be able to get one by the end of May or early June.

 "It isn't perfect yet by any means," Fauci said, adding, "It isn't perfect, and we're not there yet — and we're not — but we're going to get there; we're going to get there soon."